Violence Against Women Act

 -Esta Soler, Founder and President of Futures Without Violence

-FUTURES, or The Family Violence Prevention Fund as it was called at the time, was there from the beginning.
-Throughout the 1980s, we worked with grassroots organizers all over the country to protect battered women and broken families.
-Working with a group of passionate advocates in the early 1990s, we insisted that it was time for Congress to change laws and provide funding for shelters, support services and revisions in the criminal justice system.
+FUTURES, formerly called the Family Violence Prevention Fund, was a driving force behind this bill from the beginning.
+Throughout the 1980s, we worked with grassroots organizers all over the country to protect those facing violence and support broken families.
+Working with other passionate advocates in the early 1990s, we convinced Congress to fund shelters and support services, change laws, address problems in our criminal justice system, and focus on prevention.

-In the past 20 years, the law has become a catalyst for improving response to violence against women from our health care system, children’s programs, and social services agencies.
-The Violence Against Women Act was reauthorized by Congress in 2000, again in December 2005 and again in 2013, after a long legislative battle throughout 2012–2013.
+In the past 20 years, the law has become a catalyst for improving the response to violence against women from our health care system, children’s programs, schools, organized sports, employers, social service agencies, the media, and others.
+The Violence Against Women Act was reauthorized by Congress in 2000 and again in 2005 and 2013.
+We are asking Congress to reauthorize and expand it again this year.